 - 1. The currently set cell ratio is also taken into consideration when calculating sizes for images of Text-based Render Styles. - 2.
-There is a 2-line difference between the default frame size and the terminal size to allow for shell prompts and the likes.
+There is a default 2-line vertical allowance, to allow for shell prompts or the likes.

-Tip: See set_size() for extended sizing control.
+Tip: See set\size() for extended sizing control.